tlong314/android2js-game/README.md

 }
 ```

-When you have a completed application, that runs without errors, save your project in a zip file and use the page above to convert the code.
-This conversion is not 100% accurate, so you may have to make further adjustments to the code afterwards.
-Test run the code (e.g., in AndroidStudio) and debug the errors that remain.
+When you have a completed application, that runs without errors, save your project in a zip file and use the link above to convert the code.
+This conversion is not 100% accurate, so you may have to make further adjustments to the code afterwards; test run the code (e.g., in AndroidStudio) and debug the errors that remain.

 ## Options